-Hildebrandt and Franke were charged last month after Franke’s 12-year-old son climbed out of a window at Hildebrandt’s Ivins home on Aug.
-30 and asked neighbors for food and water, court documents state.
+Franke and Hildebrandt were arrested in Ivins on Aug.
+30 on six felony counts each of aggravated child abuse, after Franke’s 12-year-old son escaped Hildebrandt’s Ivins home and asked neighbors for food and water, according to court documents.
 The neighbors saw the boy had duct tape on his ankles and wrists and called police.

 Responding officers then found Franke’s 10-year-old daughter malnourished in Hildebrandt’s home, authorities said.
-The two children were taken to a hospital for medical treatment; they and two of Franke’s other children have since been placed into state custody, according to charging documents.
+The two children were taken to a hospital for medical treatment, court documents state.

-In 2012, Hildebrandt was disciplined by state regulators for discussing a patient with leaders from The Church of Jesus Christ of Latter-day Saints and Brigham Young University without their permission, The Salt Lake Tribune previously reported.
+In 2012, Hildebrandt was disciplined by state regulators for discussing a patient with leaders from The Church of Jesus Christ of Latter-day Saints and BYU without their permission, The Salt Lake Tribune previously reported.